-17-May Last day for students to drop or withdraw WITHOUT academic penalty.
-23-May Last day for students to drop or withdraw WITH academic penalty.
-28-May Memorial Day (no classes, campus closed).
-30-May Last class day May mini semester.
-Sur nmer Semester 2018 MAY 28-May Memorial Day (no classes, campus closed).
+27-May Memorial Day (no classes, campus closed).
 31-May Students dropped from Summer I and III classes for non-payment (after 5 p.m.).
-JUNE 1-Jun On-line and on-campus Registration ends for Summer I and III Semesters.
-4-Jun First day of classes for Summer I and III Semester.
-5-Jun First day for students to notify the department of their major of their intent to graduate and to schedule a degree plan audit.
-6-Jun Last day to register late; last day to drop and add Summer I and III classes 7-Jun 4^{th} Class Day (Census Day).
-Last day for students to drop ${\bf Summer}\; {\bf I}$ classes and receive a refund.
-13-Jun Last day for students to drop or withdraw from Summer I WITHOUT academic penalty; last day for students to petition to audit a class.
-18-Jun Last day for students to notify the department of their major of their intent to graduate and to schedule a degree plan audit.
-19-Jun 12 th Class Day (Census Day) for Summer III .
+JUNE 2-Jun On-line and on-campus Registration ends for Summer I and III Semesters.
+3-Jun First day of classes for Summer I and III Semester.
+4-Jun First day for students to notify the department of their major of their intent to graduate and to schedule a degree plan audit.
+5-Jun Last day to register late; last day to drop and add Summer I and III classes 6-Jun 4 th Class Day (Census Day).
+Last day for students to drop Summer I classes and receive a refund.
+12-Jun Last day for students to drop or withdraw from Summer I WITHOUT academic penalty; last day for students to petition to audit a class.
+17-Jun Last day for students to notify the department of their major of their intent to graduate and to schedule a degree plan audit.
+18-Jun 12 th Class Day (Census Day) for Summer III .
 Last day for students to drop classes and receive a refund.

-22-Jun 15 th Class Day.
-Students dropped from Summer I classes for non-payment (after 5 p.m.).
-26-Jun Last day for students to drop from Summer I WITH academic penalty; last day for students to withdraw.
-26-Jun Last day for students to drop or withdraw from Summer III classes WITHOUT academic penalty; last day for students to petition to audit a class.
-29-Jun 20 th Class Day Students dropped from Summer III classes for non-payment (after 5 p.m.).
+- 21-Jun 15th Class Day.
+Students dropped from Summer I classes for non-payment (after 5 p.m.). - 25-Jun Last day for students to drop from Summer I WITH academic penalty; last day for students to withdraw. - 25-Jun Last day for students to drop or withdraw from Summer III classes WITHOUT academic penalty; last day for students to petition to audit a class. - 28-Jul 20th Class Day Students dropped from Summer III classes for non-payment (after 5 p.m.).